Dexter by Design: Characters

 Dexter Morgan: Traumatized as a child by witnessing his mother's brutal murder in a drug deal gone wrong, Dexter was adopted by Harry Morgan, a policeman with the Miami Police Department.
 After finding out that young Dexter was killing neighborhood pets, Harry realized that the boy was a violent sociopath, and took it upon himself to train him to kill only people who were themselves killers.
-Dexter became a forensic specialist analysing blood splatter for the Miami Police Department.
+Dexter became a forensic specialist analysing blood spatter for the Miami Police Department.
 In his time off, he stalks and kills people who have gotten away with murder, in order to satisfy an inner voice he calls "The Dark Passenger".
 He has recently married his girlfriend, Rita, who has two children by a previous marriage.